 I like this example because he wasn't George Washington.
 And he wasn't Alexander Hamilton.
-He had this seemingly innocuous job, but he knew his job well, and he was smart, and he was able to see patterns in the information and turn them into valuable knowledge.
-He made the decision to use that knowledge in a spy network, which could have got him killed but instead saved George Washington's life on one notable occasion (it should also be noted, that his slave DID NOT make the choice to risk his life).
+He had this seemingly innocuous job, but he knew his profession well, and he was smart.
+He was able to see patterns in the information and turn them into valuable information.
+He made the decision to use that knowledge to aid the American Revolution (it should also be noted that his slave DID NOT make a choice to risk his life).

 Similarly, I believe we should be teaching our students to be the best <insert dream job here> they can be, with the understanding that they will benefit from statistical reasoning skills and the ability to detect patterns that no one else can see.